ramon-astudillo/vimbox/README.md

 * `vimbox sync` to sync entire cache
     - only makes sense with no local copy option
+    - should also remove files note xisting in cache

 * `vimbox --cached ls /path/`